princelundgren/automator-collection/README.md

 ## CustomDownloads
 A Folder action service which automatically opens ".doc", ".docx", ".ppt", ".xls", ".dot", ".torrent"-files when downloaded from a browser to "Downloads folder".
-Copy the script to /Users/Prince/Library/Workflows/Applications/Folder Actions/ Then rightclick the Downloads-folder and go to service -> Folder action setup Mark the "Downloads" in the left area then press the "+"-sign and add the script
+Copy the script to "/Users/Prince/Library/Workflows/Applications/Folder Actions/".
+Then rightclick the Downloads-folder and go to "service -> Folder action setup".
+Mark the "Downloads" in the left area then press the "+"-sign and add the script

-# Move downloaded apps to apps-folder
+## Move downloaded apps to apps-folder
-A Folder action service which moves .app applications automatically to /Applications folder DoubleClick and install service
+A Folder action service which moves .app applications automatically to /Applications folder.
+DoubleClick and install service

 ## Convert to JPG